-4-ingredient dairy-free yogurt popsicles are loaded with tart blackberries, sweet watermelon, and probiotics!
+4-ingredient Blackberry Watermelon Yogurt Popsicles!
+Completely dairy-free yogurt popsicles that are loaded with tart juicy blackberries, sweet watermelon, and probiotics!
 Simple, healthy, and easy to make.
-A creamy frozen yogurt popsicle that is gluten-free, paleo, vegan, and refined sugar-free.
+Gluten-free, paleo, vegan, and refined sugar-free.

 You might be wondering how these Blackberry Watermelon Yogurt Popsicles can be Dairy-Free, right?!
-Well, as I explained to my mom, I will explain to you.
 There are all kinds of dairy-free and plant-based types of yogurt.
-I’m not talking about dairy yogurts with flavors, I’m talking plant-based yogurt bases made out of coconuts, cashews, oats, soy, and more with their own flavors.
+I'm not talking about dairy yogurts with flavors, I'm talking about plant-based yogurt bases made from plants, such as coconuts, cashews, oats, soy, almonds, and more with their own plant-based flavors.
 These yogurts come from a plant source and not an animal source.
 These dairy-free blackberry watermelon yogurt popsicles are made with coconut yogurt.
-Yogurt made from coconuts that are also loaded with probiotics.
+Coconut yogurt is made from coconuts.
+And the taste is out of this world!

 - Rich in probiotics